hed-standard/hed-specification/hedspec/HEDspecification.md

   </tr>
 </table>

 The `hedweb/examples/matlab` directory of the `hed-python` repository gives running MATLAB examples of how to call these services in MATLAB.

 ### A.5.
 HED validation source code

 #### A.5.1.
 HED validation in python

-The python code for validation is in the` hedtools` project located in the `hed-python` repository [https://github.com/hed-standard/hed-python](https://github.com/hed-standard/hed-python).
+The python code for validation is in the  `hedtools` project located in the `hed-python` repository [https://github.com/hed-standard/hed-python](https://github.com/hed-standard/hed-python).
 You can install the tools using `pip` if you have downloaded the `hed-python` repository:

-      `pip install &lt;hedtools-local-path>`
+    pip install <hedtools-local-path>

 The validation functions are in the `hed.validator` module.
 The data representations for various items such as dictionaries or event files can be found in the `hed.models` module.
 The hed_input.py module reads in a spreadsheet and possibly a dictionary and creates a `HedInput` object representing the spreadsheet.
 The `hed-validator.py` module creates a `HedValidator` object that takes a `HedSchema` object to use in subsequent validation.
 The `validate_input` method of `HedValidator` validates HED input in various formats and returns a list of issues.

 #### A.5.2.
 HED validation in JavaScript

 The JavaScript code for HED validation is in the validation directory of the `hed-javascript` repository located at [https://github.com/hed-standard/hed-javascript](https://github.com/hed-standard/hed-javascript).

 ##### A.5.2.1.
 Installation

 You can install the validator using `npm`:

-      `npm install hed-validator`
+    npm install hed-validator

 ##### A.5.2.2.
 Usage

 This package contains two sub-packages. `hedValidator.validator` validates HED strings and contains the functions: `buildSchema`, which imports a HED schema and returns a JavaScript Promise object, and `validateHedString`, which validates a single HED string using the returned schema object. `hedValidator.converter` converts HED 3 strings between short and long forms and contains the following functions: `buildSchema`, which behaves similarly to the `buildSchema` function in `hedValidator.validator` except that it does not work with attributes, `convertHedStringToShort`, which converts HED strings from long form to short form, and `convertHedStringToLong`, which converts HED strings from short form to long form.

 ##### A.5.2.3.
 Programmatic interface

 The programmatic interface to the HED JavaScript `buildSchema` must be modified to accommodate a base HED schema and arbitrary library schemas.
 Section 4.3.1 outlined the proposed changes in the BIDS specification from the viewpoint of the user.
 The BIDS validator will require additional changes to locate the relevant HED schemas from the specification given by `"HEDVersion"` in `dataset_description.json`.
 The programmatic interface is similar to the JSON specification of section 4.3.1, except that the `"fileName"` key has been replaced by a `"path"` key to emphasize that callers must replace filenames with full paths before calling `buildSchema`.

-**Example: **JSON passed to `buildSchema` to construct the schemas needed for the example in Section 4.3.1.
+**Example:** JSON passed to `buildSchema` to construct the schemas needed for the example in Section 4.3.1.
 Here the dataset is located in `/data/wonderful`.

 ```
     {